 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - try to drink plenty of fluids

 - avoid alcohol, tobacco, and foods that irritate your mouth.

 It is more common to have a sore mouth when you are having these drugs with chemotherapy.
 It will usually improve once you finish the chemotherapy.

 Some people have indigestion or acid reflux when taking sorafenib.
 Acid reflux is when acid comes up from the stomach into the gullet.
 Tell your doctor if you are affected.
 They can prescribe treatment to help.

 This treatment can affect your appetite.
 Do not worry if you do not eat much for a day or two.
 But if your appetite does not come back after a few days, tell your nurse or dietitian.
 They will give you advice.
 They may give you food or drink supplements.

 Joint and muscle pain

 You may have pain and stiffness in your joints, and sometimes in your muscles.
 Tell your doctor or nurse if this happens.
 They can prescribe painkillers and give you advice.

-Your hair may start to thin.
+Your hair may get thinner during treatment.
 Rarely, this treatment can cause complete hair loss.
-Effects on your hair are temporary.
 Hair usually begins to grow back and thicken a few weeks after treatment ends.